Sacramento's police chief faces a test after his officers kill an unarmed, black father

 Hahn was a baby when Mary Jean Hahn, a white woman reared in Minnesota, adopted him.
 She moved from the more affluent Fair Oaks area of Sacramento to predominantly black Oak Park because she wanted her son to grow up in a black community, said Charles Wesley Garrison, a family friend.

 When Daniel Hahn was 16, he punched a wall after his mother scolded him for doing poorly in school, Hahn told The Sacramento Bee last July.
 Mary Jean called the police, and her son was taken into custody.
-He spent four hours in a juvenile hall, the newspaper reported.
+He was booked for resisting arrest and spent four hours in a juvenile hall, the newspaper reported.

 The encounter set Daniel Hahn on the right path, Garrison told CNN this week.